fastrizwaan/make-flatpak/README.md

+# BUILD 32bit and 64bit (no WOW64)
+Just try this: NotepadPP64/Readme.txt

 # flatpak-wine

 Remember `[Flatpak-Linux]` bundles with make-flatpak.sh? flatpak-linux bundles required Playonlinux also many libraries like `libpng12.so` is not available with ubuntu and fedora.
 So, bundling windows apps using flatpak stopped working.
 Also `org.freedesktop.Platform 1.6` is in end-of-life.